Volunteer FAQs - Database

 Kelly Massey, a scheme coordinator based in Derbyshire, tells us: “The database is worth its weight in gold and allows us to pull off accurate data as and when required.”

-There are five main steps to using it:
+There are five main steps to using the database:

 This is up to you, but we recommend you do them as soon as you can after the walk, or perhaps set a time aside each week – it only takes a few minutes.
 This will prevent them stacking up, and will ensure your data is up-to-date and accurate.